 - Cloud 9 Spa: Imagine being pampered in a spa while traveling to Bermuda.
 You have the choice of the hair and beauty salon, Medi-spa, facial treatments and massage.
 For men, there are men’s services on board for a ship-shape shave and more.

-- The Library Bar: Some ships come with a place for great literature and sipping wine in peace.
-Other ships just carry a library, which come with all the literature you need to enrich your mind.
+- The Library: Our ships come with a place for all the great literature you need to enrich your mind.

 - Loft 19™, only on Mardi Gras™: You’ll find a secluded retreat modeled after the world’s finest resorts.